vermi-zz/rbot/README.md

 	./rbot

-For online help to display properly, be sure the "trigger" properties in rbot.conf and help.conf are both the same.

 ### Flags

 Access is configured in auth.conf, is per-channel, based on ident and host; nick is ignored.
 The owner is configured per server and other access is configured per channel.
 Owners can use any commands.
 Ignores are checked before access.